catherinepereira/prompt2dataset/README.md

 What dataset do you want to build? > bird species native to the Pacific Northwest
 ```

-prompt2dataset resolves your description into subjects via Claude, fetches media
+prompt2dataset resolves your description into subjects via a local Qwen model,
-from one or more sources, deduplicates, downloads, and writes a manifest.
+fetches media from one or more sources, deduplicates, downloads, and writes a manifest.

 ## Installation